brandur/heroku-agent/README.md

 ### heroku

-We observe roughly a 2x speedup with the Heroku CLI.
-This improvement might be greater, but the CLI spends a lot of time just warming up, and then proceeds to do quite a few inefficent things to get to procure the data it needs.
+We observe roughly a 2.5x speedup with the Heroku CLI.
+This improvement might be greater, but the CLI spends a lot of time just warming up.
 See hk below for a much more dramatic increase.

 ```
 # WITH heroku-agent
-$ time (for i in `seq 1 100`; do heroku apps > /dev/null ; done)
+$ time (for i in `seq 1 100`; do heroku info -a mutelight > /dev/null ; done)

-real    147.62s
+real    111.28s
-user    46.66s
+user    44.02s
-sys     6.66s
+sys     5.64s

 # WITHOUT heroku-agent
-$ time (for i in `seq 1 100`; do heroku apps > /dev/null ; done)
+$ time (for i in `seq 1 100`; do heroku info -a mutelight > /dev/null ; done)

-real    267.80s
+real    277.81s
-user    121.41s
+user    50.81s
-sys     11.71s
+sys     6.34s
 ```

 ### hk